vrajur/Kaggle-Otto-Group-Product-Classification-Challenge/README.md

 This is a classifier algorithm built as an entry for the Otto Group Product Classification Challenge hosted on Kaggle.com:

-Competition Ended May 18th, 2015
+Competition Ended: May 18th, 2015

 Number of Submission Attempts: 1